Melatonin For Sleep Problems

 How do I give melatonin to my child?

-You give your child a small dose 30-60 minutes before bedtime.
+You give your child a small dose 30 to 60 minutes before bedtime.
 It's a small dose but is still much higher than your child's body can produce.
 The dose makes your child feel sleepy.
-People use doses from 0.5mg to 6mg, but most children take 1-2mg.
-Your child will most likely fall asleep more quickly (usually 15-40 minutes faster).
-They may sleep for slightly longer (usually 20-40 minutes).
+People use doses from 0.5mg to 6mg, but most children take 1 to 2mg.
+Your child will most likely fall asleep more quickly (usually 15 to 40 minutes faster).
+They may sleep for slightly longer (usually 20 to 40 minutes).
 Your child may also wake a little earlier in the morning.